afqueiruga/neural_continuum/Arrays to Signals.md

 We don't have to use $f$, either.
 We can define an arbitrary continuous activation function $\gamma$ which corresponds to a particular discrete function with the above equation.

-*Note that this means we want to correspond to continuous activation functions.
-Instead of ReLU, we want Softplus.* idk if this is right

 ## The Neural Continua Integro-Differential Equation

 Piecing together the above continuous analogues from the individual operations in a discrete neural network, we derive the following integrodifferential equation